enkidevs/curriculum/docker/docker-fundamentals/overview/docker-cli.md

 docker image rm nginx
 ```

-In fact, `docker` has many commands that are generic across Docker Objects (containers, images, etc.) and can be applied to any of them.
+In fact, `docker` has many commands[2] that are generic across Docker Objects (containers, images, etc.) and can be applied to any of them.

 ```bash
 # list all objects